chalmerlowe/bokeh_governance/README.md

-# NOTE: this document and associated documents are being converted from being pandas specific to being bokeh specific for the purpose of preparing bokeh to enter into a fiscal sponsorship agreement with NUMFOCUS... edits are in progress...

-# pandas Project Governance
+# bokeh Project Governance

-The purpose of this repository is to formalize the governance process that the pandas project has used informally since its inception in 2008.
-This document clarifies how decisions are made and how the various elements of our community interact, including the relationship between open source collaborative development and work that may be funded by for-profit or non-profit entities.
+The purpose of this repository is to formalize the governance process that the bokeh project (The Project) has used informally since its inception.
+These documents clarify how decisions are made and how the various elements of our community interact, including the relationship between open source collaborative development and work that may be funded by for-profit or non-profit entities.